Spouse Term Insurance Plans

 As the name suggests, a spouse term insurance plan allows you to include your partner/spouse under your term plan coverage.
 This way, the same life insurance policy will protect both you and your partner against life’s uncertainties.
 Moreover, a spouse term insurance plan is a tailor-made life protection instrument not only for working couples but also for those where one spouse is a homemaker.

-The financial protection of a spouse term insurance plan is primarily useful to cover non-working partners, who cannot opt for a term plan easily on their own.
+The financial protection of a spouse's term insurance plan is primarily useful to cover non-working partners, who cannot opt for a term plan easily on their own.
 That said, having spouse term insurance cover makes it easier to track premium payments, policy benefits and claim settlements under a single policy, instead of two separate plans.
-Here, we look at various features and benefits of spouse term plans to help you make an informed decision.
+Here, we will look at various features and benefits of spouse term plans to help you make an informed decision.

 Key Takeaways

-• A spouse term insurance plan covers both partners under a single policy.
+• A spouse term insurance plan covers both partners under a single policy

-• This term insurance plan is more affordable than purchasing individual policies for each partner.
+• This term insurance plan is more affordable than purchasing individual policies for each partner

-• You can personalise your coverage based on your specific financial needs and goals, including expenses, debts, and future plans like children’s education, ensuring adequate protection for both partners.
+• You can personalise your coverage based on your specific financial needs and goals, including expenses, debts, and future plans like children’s education, ensuring adequate protection for both partners

-• A spouse term insurance plan comes with tax-saving opportunities under Section 80C, and the benefits paid out upon the death of either partner are tax-exempt under Section 10(10D) of the Income Tax Act of 1961.
+• A spouse term insurance plan comes with tax-saving opportunities under Section 80C, and the benefits paid out upon the death of either partner are tax-exempt under Section 10(10D) of the Income Tax Act of 1961

-• These plans can be enhanced with riders such as critical illness, accidental death, or permanent disability coverage, offering comprehensive protection beyond the basic death benefit.
+• These plans can be enhanced with riders such as critical illness, accidental death, or permanent disability coverage, offering comprehensive protection beyond the basic death benefit

 What is a Spouse Term Insurance Policy?